Catter38/SerialPortStream/README.md

 or if a `TcpSerialPortSettings` object is used to construct the `SerialPortStream`.
 Since the settings of the port cannot be modified through the TCP pipe, it has to be done via the HTTP server of the device.

 The `TcpSerialPortSettings` object contains a `SerialPortSettingsManager` property, which will be used to update the settings of the port.
 If no `SerialPortSettingsManager` is provided or the TCP pipe is used to construct the `SerialPortStream`, the settings have to be manually updated in the frontend of the device.

-For the Waveshre device, there is already a usable `WaveshareTcpSerialPortSettings` class available, which creates the needed `SerialPortSettingsManager` with the provided credentials for the HTTP server.
+For Waveshare devices, there is already a usable `WaveshareTcpSerialPortSettings` class available, which creates the needed `SerialPortSettingsManager` with the provided credentials for the HTTP server.